ZupIT/beagle-docs/content/en/android/tutorials/adding-beagle-to-a-part-of-a-native-screen/adding-a-declarative-beagle-component.md

 }
 ```

-And we are set.
-Just launch your application and the declarative screen will be rendered natively.
+It's done!
+Launch your application and the declarative screen renders natively.